On this page

 When we conduct a systemic inquiry we:

-- formally establish the inquiry, identify the terms of reference, and notify the Minister for Protection and any other relevant Minister
+- formally establish the inquiry, identify the terms of reference, and notify the Minister for Child Protection and Family Services, and any other relevant Minister

 - request information, documents and records from relevant services